Best Product Manager Cover Letter Examples and Templates

 Think of it like the product requirements that you might get from a customer.
 While they might ask you for the bare minimum, you know that you can wow them by going above and beyond with a great product manager cover letter.

 And here’s the most important reason of all: the process is more important than the output.
 When you go through the process of a cover letter, you’re forced to figure out your story about yourself, and how you are the best solution for the customer’s pain.

-You’re forced to conduct pre-interview research about the so that you know exactly what you’re meant to tackle, and you know exactly how to position yourself throughout the interview.
+You’re forced to conduct pre-interview research about them so that you know exactly what you’re meant to tackle, and you know exactly how to position yourself throughout the interview.
 Once you’ve written a cover letter, you’ll have a mental reference point about how you want to talk about yourself across all of your interviews, and that’s incredibly valuable!

-I’ve found that the most effective cover letters have three core parts.
+I’ve found that the most effective cover letters have eight core parts.